-The question on the lips of virtually every first-time home buyer is, "Does it fit within my budget?"
+In a time of rising house prices, the question on the lips of virtually every first-time buyer is, "Can I afford to buy a house?"
 The answer depends on your personal circumstances, but a home may be a lot more affordable than you imagine.
 And keep in mind that while you may not be able to buy everything you want in a home right now, real estate can be excellent investment - firsttime buyers often take advantage of the growing equity in their first property when moving up to their next home.